 International Collaborations and Activities

-Research integrity refers to protecting the research which is conducted by faculty and students at the University West Florida from undue influences.
+Research security is essential to protecting the research that is conducted by faculty and students at the University West Florida.

 Whether international collaborations are a result of a newly hired international researcher, professor or student research assistant, or by invitation, as is the case with a visiting scholar, all potential international candidates must be screened as outlined in the statute.
 RIO has become part of a process that includes HR and in some cases International Affairs.
 (For more information regarding hosting an international scholar at UWF, see Requesting a Departmental J-1 Exchange Visitor.)

 Florida statutes also require that RIO take part in a review process of employee travel activities abroad.
 The screening is designed to protect the UWF traveler, and secure the University from cyber attacks and/or research security threats.
 The requirements for UWF travel apply to all employment related travel, including employment travel outside of the academic year.
 (See Employee Travel Guidance for further details.)